 Once you have the conformed/certified Abstract of Judgment, the original form must be recorded with the recorder’s office in the county where the debtor owns real property.
 If the debtor owns real property in various counties, be sure to record the Abstract of Judgment in every county where the debtor owns such property.
 Similarly, if you think the debtor may buy real property in a particular county in the future, record the Abstract of Judgment in that prospective county as well.

 A good rule of thumb is to record the Abstract of Judgment in the county where the debtor resides or does business.
 You will have to pay a recording fee to the recorder’s office for each recording.
 Once the recorder’s office has recorded the Abstract of Judgment, it officially becomes a lien on the real property the debtor owns in the county now or may acquire later.
 The recorder’s office will give the Abstract of Judgment back to you.
 Be sure to keep this document, as you will need it in the event the debtor pays you back and you have to then complete an acknowledgment of Satisfaction of Judgment.

 The lien created by the recorded Abstract of Judgment continues for 10 years from the date of entry of the money judgment, and can be renewed for additional 10-year periods.
 When you renew your Abstract of Judgment, you will need to prepare new Abstract of Judgment form with the updated amount owed to you (including any accumulated interest), and you will need to record it in the appropriate county or counties.

-At Schorr Law, we are experienced in handling Abstracts of Judgment, including preparation, filing, and recording, and we can provide counsel on a range of matters involving real property judgment liens.
+At Schorr Law, our top real estate attorneys in los angeles are experienced in handling Abstracts of Judgment, including preparation, filing, and recording, and we can provide counsel on a range of matters involving real property judgment liens.
 To see if you qualify for a free 30-minute consultation regarding your matter, please contact us.